psychology-time-travel-kate-mascarenhas

 One of the most refreshing elements of The Psychology of Time Travel is its abundance of female characters who drive the narrative.
 The male characters in the novel are in the position of the long-suffering wife of prestige novels and films — marginal, incidental, less fleshed-out than the protagonists.
 But it’s not just the main characters that are overwhelmingly women: the minor characters as they appear, like the psychologist who helps Margaret devise mental health tests for the Conclave (to avoid another Barbara situation, in Margaret’s view), or the Conclave employee who administers Odette’s application.
 It’s clearly an active choice by Mascarenhas to flip the script on the normalized “four/five guys plus one girl” ratio of main characters, and it’s entirely welcome.

-Additionally, the relationship between Ruby and Grace is affectionately written, made all the more gently tragic by their mismatch in timelines.
-Indeed, one of the first things we learn about Grace after the table-setting 1960s prologue is that she’s going to die in 2027; Ruby first encounters her in 2017, meaning they can see both the beginning and end of their romance simultaneously.
+Additionally, Ruby and Grace’s affectionately written relationship is made all the more gently tragic by their mismatch in timelines.
+Indeed, one of the first things we learn about Grace after the table-setting 1960s prologue is that she will die in 2027; Ruby first encounters her in 2017, meaning they can see both the beginning and end of their romance simultaneously.

 Dry title aside, The Psychology of Time Travel balances thrilling mystery, complex characterization, and emotional depth, and is a strong debut for Kate Mascarenhas.